 - homeowners insurance: generally, I'll pay more to insure a house with a higher value; however, it makes sense to get quotes on insurance to know what I'll be paying in premiums

 Not only can a more expensive house possibly cost more in principal and interest payments, but also more in taxes, fees, insurance, and maintenance.
 However, to get a full picture of costs, consider how a more expensive home accessible to employers, businesses, restaurants, and shopping might allow money saving in other areas.

 4. Think about the school situation.

 Before shopping, I really didn't think about neighborhoods based on the proximity of schools.
 However, I was fortunate to land in a great school district.
 As a result, we were able to send our kids to a great public school, which saved on private school tuition of about $25,000 annually per child.

 If I went through this process again, I'd consider digging deep into the school assignment process, as a nearby school may or may not be the one to which my child is assigned.
 For example, I may be able to send my child to an excellent charter school that draws students from many neighborhoods.
-Finally, I'd realize that I have to live in the most fashionable neighborhood for my children to attend a good school; many great schools serve families who live in moderately priced neighborhoods.
+Finally, I'd realize that I don't have to live in the most fashionable neighborhood for my children to attend a good school; many great schools serve families who live in moderately priced neighborhoods.

 Investigate schools to learn how the choice of location may impact children's education and potential costs associated with schooling.

 5. Consider how my home can help me control costs.